 There are two types of testing that we offer:

 One is a DIY test kit.
-This kit is a Liquid Scintillation Short-Term Radon Test Kit by AccuStar, a 2-4-day radon-in-air test kit.
-The kit includes one test vial, analysis, and return postage within the U.S.A.
+This kit is a Short-Term Radon Test Kit, a 3-7 day radon-in-air test kit.
+The kit includes one test, analysis, and return postage within the U.S.A.
 Usually, results are emailed within 5-7 days.

 We also offer a DIY test kit with your

 The second is a CRM (Continuous Radon Monitor).
-This test is a 2-3-day long process that will give you 48 radon measurements over a continuous two-day period.
-The data can then be used as a tool to decide whether or not a radon mitigation system is necessary.
+This test is a 2-3-day long process that will give you detailed measurements over a continuous 48-hour period.
+The data can then be used to decide whether a radon mitigation system is necessary or if you would like your post-mitigation results faster.
 If you want to get your home tested quickly, this is the best way to go about it.
-That test is about $150; however, you will need to contact the home inspector to get a more accurate quote.

 Remember, we're here to support you every step of the way.
 If you have any additional questions or would like to schedule a test for your home, please don't hesitate to contact us.
 We're always ready to provide professional assistance, ensuring you feel confident and reassured in your decision to test for radon.